bifferos/vagaslack/remove_tags/readme.txt

 will be installed.

-None of them are needed for an install to Virtualbox.
-The kernel is kept only because it's needed to compile the guest additions.
+The kernel is included because it's needed to compile the guest additions.
 VBoxLinuxAdditions.run requires perl, bzip2, /l/gc-7.4.2- libffi, libunistr, libmpc, dbus